Lola Mora: Education

 As her career developed, her sensual style and her status as a female artist made her controversial.
-In 1903 her Nereids Fountain, created for the city of Buenos Aires, met bureaucratic problems at the city's Deliberative Council, which had the sculpture moved around from place to place.
+In 1903, her Nereids Fountain, created for the city of Buenos Aires, met bureaucratic problems at the city's Deliberative Council, which had the sculpture moved around from place to place.

 Near the end of her life, she entered into some extravagant business (such as financing petroleum surveys in Salta), and then retired with only a pension to support herself.
-After her death in Buenos Aires, in poverty and obscurity, her friends burned her letters, mementos, and personal diaries.
+After her death in Buenos Aires, in poverty and obscurity, her friends burned her letters, mementoes, and personal diaries.

 Mora obtained various patents.
-One included a system to project films without a screen (using a column of vapor), as well as systems for mining.
+One included a system to project films without a screen (using a column of vapour), as well as systems for mining.

 Mora was the subject of the 1996 film Lola Mora (film), directed by Argentine director Javier Torre.

 Works

 Mora's works include (in Buenos Aires unless otherwise noted):